 3. Press Ctrl + Alt + R keys simultaneously.

-4. Now that you’ve Rewrite Company page on your screen with list of all companies together.
+4. The Rewrite Company page is now displayed on your screen with the list of all companies together.

-5. All you’ve to do is select the company containing missing/ damaged file, Tally will fix your problem automatically.
+5. All you’ve to do is select the business containing missing/ damaged file; Tally will fix your problem automatically.

 Provide Sufficient Sharing Access

 The file specified in error message may be stored on a server machine to which the sharing access is denied.
-Provide administrative privileges to the Data folder as follows:
+Grant administrative privileges to the Data folder as follows:

 Case # 1: Data Folder is Stored on Server Machine